KERRHAM/Project4/README.md

 # ICEBATH
   Ice Bath is a online community page aimed at the Open cold water/Ice bath at home community, the aim is to bring users togeather from all over the UK & Ireland to share their experiences, adventures, favourite spots they've visited and any benefits/ advice they want to share with new users.

+  Here is the link to my website, [IceBath](https://ice-bath-9490edd50f38.herokuapp.com/)

   ![am-I-responsive](https://github.com/user-attachments/assets/3e4db4da-5f13-41a5-9429-4d49c45c8142)

 ## Features